-- The Adult Safeguarding Policy and the Children's Safeguarding Policy are now established and embedded as part of the Council's safeguarding arrangements. - Increased safeguarding training introduced to include Members and bite-sized training in 2018/19 and this is planned to continue each year.
+- The Adult Safeguarding Policy and the Children's Safeguarding Policy remain established and embedded as part of the Council's safeguarding arrangements. - Mandatory safeguarding training was maintained for staff in 2020/21 and training for Members is planned for 2021/22.